 Reddening and Irritation of Skin Within the Treatment Areas

 This is not a particularly common side effect but has been reported.
-If you experience reddening and/or irritation, call your surgeon’s office to find out what the best course of action is.
+If you experience reddening and/or irritation, call your neurosurgeon’s office to find out what the best course of action is.

 While rare, nausea can occur post-procedure.
 Talk to your doctor ahead of time about ways to address severe nausea that may arise from your Gamma Knife radiosurgery.

 Seizures in Gamma Knife patients are very rare, but they can sometimes occur.
-If you have epilepsy, have ever had a seizure or are worried about this potential side effect, make sure your surgeon is aware of your concerns and takes the necessary precautions if you are predisposed to seizures.
+If you have epilepsy, have ever had a seizure or are worried about this potential side effect, make sure your care team is aware of your concerns and takes any necessary precautions.

 Delayed Side Effects

 The delayed side effects of Gamma Knife are a less common occurrence, but some patients do still experience the following complications.
-They can include:
+These can include:

 Hair loss can occur as a temporary side effect in localized and superficial lesions.
 Some patients report experiencing scalp soreness prior to their hair coming out.
 In the vast majority of cases, the hair will grow back fairly quickly.